Skip to main content

 New Mexico real estate exam — frequently asked questions

-What is the passing score on the New Mexico real estate exam?
+What passing score does New Mexico require?

 How much does Click2CE New Mexico exam prep cost?